vlado-1/website-production/README.md

 # Project One

 A website I've built.
 It doesn't have a clear purpose.
-For now it displays an editable list of projects that I want to showcase.
-The editor uses a WYSIWYG editor for markdown in angular.

-I'll extend the website in any direction I want to.
-My ideas appear as github issues that I work on whenever I have time.
+For now it displays an editable list describing projects that I want to showcase.
+Each project list item is associated with a markdown file which can be edited using a WYSIWYG editor for markdown in angular.

 ## General Architecture